TerryLai422/spring-file-parse/README.md

 1. Using Files.lines to create a Stream<String>, then parse each line to Map<String, Object> object from the stream.
 After parsing all lines, write all parsed objects to files one by one.

-2. Using Files.lines to create a Flux<String>, then parse each line to Map<String, Object> object and write the object incremently to two files at the same time.
+2. Using Files.lines to create a Flux<String>, then parse each line to Map<String, Object> object and write the object incremently to two files at the same time. [ single subscriber to Flux]

-3. Using Files.lines to create a Flux<String>, then parse each line to Map<String, Object> object and write the object incremently to the files (with different threads).
+3. Using Files.lines to create a Flux<String>, then parse each line to Map<String, Object> object and write the object incremently to the files (with different threads). [multiple subscribers to Flux]

   The following is the sample size based on a million lines file.
   <TABLE>